silentj/react-workshop/subjects/00-Hello-World/notes.md

 Why React?
 ==========

-Because react is teh best!
+Because react is the best!
 So much awesome.

 All the things!!!?!!